PudreteDiablo/oreo.js/docs/devlog.md

 permalink: /devlog
 ---

+# 0.3.2 (Value-Types and Auto-Remove Bugs Fixed)
+When you requested an expired cookie, it was not deleted in cordova and electron, but this was fixed in this last version.
+Also, the value returned was always the cookie-object with all its information, but it was changed so that you get the value directly.

+JSON and Array cookies are now also automatically converted on request.

 # Binary Version Released ☕
 Maybe can be helpful, maybe not, I just realease the option for no-javascript developers to store cookies in desktop platforms like Windows, MacOS and Linux.